 Just one set of twins in every 40,000 is born conjoined in some way, yet only 1 percent of those survive beyond the first year.
 Do the math … these girls are something truly extraordinary!

 The Hensel girls are the rarest form of conjoined twins, the result of a single fertilized egg that failed to separate properly in the womb.
 In infancy, they underwent surgery to remove a third undeveloped arm from their chest.
 They underwent more surgery at age 12 to correct scoliosis (curvature of the spine), and again to increase expansion of their chest cavity in order to prevent future breathing difficulties.

 The twins display an astonishing sense of coordination, each using one arm to perform tasks, including playing the piano and sports.

-What is perhaps most touching about Abigail and Brittany has been their ability to get along, despite their different personalities.
+What is perhaps most touching about Abigail and Brittany is their ability to get along, despite their different personalities.

-The twins seldom argue, despite that Abigail always wants to be the in charge, and according to their mother wants ‘to rule the whole house’.
+The twins seldom argue, despite that Abigail always wants to be the one in charge and, according to their mother, wants “to rule the whole house.”
 Sometimes, one twin will scratch an itch the other cannot reach.
 On another occasion, when Brittany was ill with pneumonia and couldn’t keep her medicine down, Abigail volunteered to take it in the hope of making her twin better.